Last updated September 12, 2014

 Protecting Your Privacy

 Information We Collect And How We Collect It

-In order to facilitate your travel and manage our business, we collect and maintain personal information about you.
-American collects customer information from many sources to understand and meet your needs.
-We collect personal information about you from:
+In order to facilitate your travel and manage our business, we collect and maintain personally identifiable information about you.
+American collects personally identifiable information from many sources to understand and meet your needs.
+For example, we collect personally identifiable information about you from:

 - You, when you voluntarily provide us with information;

 - Your transactions with any of the companies in the American family; and

 - Other sources, in connection with providing your transportation needs and services such as travel agents, other airlines (e.g., code share and alliance partners), and travel and hospitality service providers.

 The personally identifiable information we collect about you through these various sources may include, but is not limited to:

 - Email addresses, fax numbers and pager numbers;

 - Credit/debit card number(s), including associated billing address(es) and expiration date(s);